Benchmark

 Core AI Technologies in Customer Support

-Modern AI-driven support systems are defined not by a single feature, but by how several technologies work together to reduce friction, preserve context, and resolve issues efficiently.
+Modern AI-driven support systems, including AI support agents, are defined not by a single feature, but by how several technologies, including context-aware agents, work together to reduce friction, preserve context, and resolve issues efficiently.

 In real production environments, performance depends more on orchestration and constraints than on model complexity.
 Most failures occur when responsibilities between system components are unclear.